AaltoSciComp/scicomp-docs/training/scip/index.rst

 SCIP Archive
 ================================

-For current courses, see :doc:`../index`.
+Currently active (upcoming) courses have been moved to the :doc:`training index <../index>`.
 Below is a list of past courses.

 .. toctree::
    :titlesonly: